-This documentation uses the name Visual COBOL to refer to Visual COBOL for Visual Studio and Visual COBOL for Eclipse.
-The full product names are used only when it is necessary to differentiate between the two products.
+Note: This documentation uses the name Visual COBOL to refer to Visual COBOL for Eclipse.
+The full product name is used only when it is necessary to differentiate between products.

 Benefits of Upgrading

 You get a number of important benefits by upgrading to Visual COBOL from earlier Micro Focus development systems or other COBOL systems, such as RM/COBOL and extend® (ACUCOBOL-GT).